What You Focus On Matters

 When difficult times come, it’s easy to allow them to gain our greatest focus.
 When that happens it robs us of a greater perspective that allows us to see the real beauty of the moment we find ourselves in.

-Here’s a few questions to help you regain your focus…
+Here are a few questions to help you regain your focus…

 #1 – How big is the problem facing when you view it in the perspective of your entire life?